Please pardon our appearance, we are still materializing!

 Committees serve at the Board’s direction and report recommendations.

-ARTICLE VI - CAPITAL AND PATRONAGE
+ARTICLE VIII – CAPITAL AND PATRONAGE

 Capital Contributions